bitrise-io/ipa_analyzer/README.md

 This will collect and print both the embedded mobileprovisioning and the Info.plist, in a pretty printed JSON output.
+Information about the certificate is included as a child object of mobileprovision content.

 The output of this command looks like this: